Which of the Following Is a Barrier to Entry?

 Why It Matters / Why People Care

 Picture this: You’ve got a killer idea for a subscription box.
-You’re excited.
-Then you discover that to ship products internationally you need a customs broker, a $25,000 warehouse, and a freight forwarding contract.
+Practically speaking, then you discover that to ship products internationally you need a customs broker, a $25,000 warehouse, and a freight forwarding contract.
+Worth adding: you’re excited.
 Suddenly, the dream feels like a distant fantasy.

 Real talk: If you ignore barriers to entry, you’ll waste time, money, and energy chasing a goal that’s practically impossible without the right groundwork.
 Understanding these hurdles lets you: